 How fit for purpose is the EU chemicals legislation and how can this be improved?

-The key objectives of this work are:
+The key objectives of this work were to:

-- Examining the overall effectiveness, efficiency, relevance, coherence and EU added value of the two risk management approaches adopted in the chemicals legislation, i.e. (i) risk management based on generic risk considerations and (ii) risk management based on specific risk assessment; and,
+- Examine the overall effectiveness, efficiency, relevance, coherence and EU added value of the two risk management approaches adopted in the chemicals legislation, i.e. (i) risk management based on generic risk considerations and (ii) risk management based on specific risk assessment; and,

 The mapping exercise covered 41 different pieces of chemicals regulation, although some were deemed out of scope during the mapping phase.
 The work itself involved in-depth literature review of technical, scientific and other information, expert interviews with key stakeholders and a multi-stakeholder workshop held in Brussels in May 2017, with Trinomics leading on the organisation of the workshop event.